arlaptiev/sk_mmwave/docs/IWR1443_getting_started.md

 7. Load LUA script:
    1. In the bottom bar, Browse and Play a demo script:
       1. mmwave\_studio\_\<ver\>\\mmWaveStudio\\Scripts\\DataCaptureDemo\_xWR.lua
-      2. This script is fake, always outputs a clean peak
+      2. This script has a fake source of data, always outputs a clean peak
       3. If MSS Patch firmware version is 0.0.0.0, it means the chip is flashed with wrong/corrupt firmware.
 Fix: Set the jumpers on SOP0 and SOP2.
 Reset power on DCA1000EVM.
 Open UnitFlash, start new configuration with device.
 Then, go to Settings & Utilities.
 Set COM Port to User UART (CFG) port.
 Hit “Format SFLASH”.
 After formatting, put the jumpers back to SOP0 and SOP1 and reset power.
    2. Post-processed results are saved here:
       1. \\mmwave\_studio\_\<ver\>\\mmWaveStudio\\PostProc